 If you are going to create a new CMG to test this out then add the following Resource Providers to your Azure subscription hosting the CMG.

-Note: If you already have a CMG in place, you do not need to add the below highlighted resource providers.
+Note: If you already have a CMG in place, you do not need to add the above highlighted resource providers.

 Create boot media